Platekun/Avalon/README.md

 ### Creating a New Library that leverages AWS (CodeBuild) for CI/CD

 Use this recipe to create a [TypeScript](https://www.npmjs.com/package/typescript) library with a Continous Integration (CI) and Continous Delivery (CD) steps using [AWS CodeBuild](https://aws.amazon.com/codebuild/).
-This is ideal for projects where you wish a more solid project foundation using Amazon's AWS ecosystem.
+This is ideal for projects where you wish a more solid project foundation using the AWS ecosystem.

 By default, the CI step is triggered by every code change in the repository and the CD step is triggered by merging a pull request from the `dev` branch to the `main` branch.